Twitch Extension Support for Destiny 2

 The overlay can be minimized at any time.

-Once a bounty is completed visit Amanda Holliday in the Towers Hangar to claim the rewards.
+Once a bounty is completed visit the Cryptarch in the Tower to claim the rewards.

 Reaction bounties allow viewers to engage with the outcome of Trials of Osiris matches by sending end of match reactions to the streamer.